-The project is driven by fundamental belief in the cultural value of the moving image, and a desire to help to support our industry partners to develop sustainable, diverse audiences for films beyond the mainstream.
+The project was driven by fundamental belief in the cultural value of the moving image, and a desire to help to support our industry partners to develop sustainable, diverse audiences for films beyond the mainstream.

 Provision of mainstream film is good across England; however, provision of specialised films is low across the English regions outside London, which limits the opportunities for people to experience a more diverse film culture.

-The aim of the project is to understand how to enable a wider range of audiences to participate in a more diverse film culture that embraces the wealth of films beyond the mainstream; and how to optimise the cultural value of engaging with those less familiar films.
+The aim of the project was to understand how to enable a wider range of audiences to participate in a more diverse film culture that embraces the wealth of films beyond the mainstream; and how to optimise the cultural value of engaging with those less familiar films.

-- Drawing on industry definitions, ‘specialised films’ are understood as films outside the mainstream, including small scale UK films, foreign language, documentary, archive and hard-to-pigeonhole films, and films with unconventional narratives, themes or cinematic techniques.
+- Drawing on industry definitions, ‘specialised films’ were understood as films outside the mainstream, including small scale UK films, foreign language, documentary, archive and hard-to-pigeonhole films, and films with unconventional narratives, themes or cinematic techniques.

-Duration: 2017 – 2020
+Duration: 2017 – 2021

 - Michael Pidd (Co-Investigator – The Digital Humanities Institute)

-- Dr David Forrest (Co-Investigator – Universityof Sheffield)
+- Dr David Forrest (Co-Investigator – University of Sheffield)

 - Prof. Andrew Higson (Co-Investigator – University of York)